Aliases for RAB38 Gene

 GeneCards Summary for RAB38 Gene

 RAB38 (RAB38, Member RAS Oncogene Family) is a Protein Coding gene.
-Diseases associated with RAB38 include Hermansky-Pudlak Syndrome 5.
-Among its related pathways are RAB geranylgeranylation and RAB GEFs exchange GTP for GDP on RABs.
-GO annotations related to this gene include GTP binding and protein complex binding.
+Diseases associated with RAB38 include Oculocutaneous Albinism and Hermansky-Pudlak Syndrome.
+Among its related pathways are Metabolism of proteins and RAB GEFs exchange GTP for GDP on RABs.
+Gene Ontology (GO) annotations related to this gene include GTP binding.
 An important paralog of this gene is RAB32.

 UniProtKB/Swiss-Prot Summary for RAB38 Gene